vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ### For market creation metrics

+In the *any* epoch during which:
+- the market total [trade value for fee purposes](0029-FEES-fees.md) since market creation exceeds `quantum x rewards.marketCreationQuantumMultiple` and
+- the market is not marked as having creation rewarded and
-In the *first* epoch during which the market total [trade value for fee purposes](0029-FEES-fees.md) since market creation exceeds `quantum x rewards.marketCreationQuantumMultiple` - if there is balance in the reward account for the corresponding reward type for the market, the proposer of the market gets paid in the reward payout asset.
+- there is balance in the reward account for the corresponding reward type for the market, the proposer of the market gets paid in the reward payout asset *and* the market gets marked as "creation rewarded".

 Similarly to the other metrics market creation may be paid in more than one asset if someone funds a reward account with the corresponding metric type and market in scope with an arbitrary payout asset.